-The Junior retreat is a three-day and two-night retreat held at Canyon Creek Retreat Center, CA. The theme, Discipleship, provides students with the opportunity to develop their understanding of God's call.
+The Junior overnight retreat is a three-day and two-night retreat held at Canyon Creek Retreat Center, CA. The theme, Discipleship, provides students with the opportunity to develop their understanding of God's call.

-The Senior Kairos retreat is a four-day, three-night, retreat held at Saint Anne's Retreat Center in Running Springs, CA. Kairos ("the Lord's time") enables the Seniors to focus on their relationship with God, with themselves, and with family and friends.
+The Senior Kairos retreat is a four-day, three-night, retreat usually held at Oaks Camp in Lake Hughes, CA. Kairos ("the Lord's time") enables the Seniors to focus on their relationship with God, with themselves, and with family and friends.
 It fosters the values of Christian living as the students work to build a true faith community.

-A one day retreat is required for all Junior and Senior students who choose to not attend the Discipleship or Kairos retreats.
+A one-day retreat is required for all Junior and Senior students who choose to not attend the Discipleship or Kairos retreats.